- Song of the Goat's

 Elizabeth Bartlow Breslin (CI/CT) returns to Chicago Shakespeare Theater, where she has interpreted more than 40 productions, including Short Shakespeare!
 Macbeth, As You Like It, Romeo and Juliet, Richard III, Short Shakespeare!
 The Comedy of Errors, Twelfth Night, Macbeth, Amadeus, The Comedy of Errors, Othello, Cymbeline, and Hamlet.
 Liz works as a community sign language interpreter in the medical, legal, treatment, and business fields, and specializes in theatrical and artistic interpreting.
 Some of her favorite experiences include interpreting for the Kentucky Shakespeare Festival, several productions with the Steppenwolf Theatre, World Cup ’94, 10 seasons of A Christmas Carol (Goodman Theatre), and for numerous national and international political leaders including Bill Clinton and Al Gore.
-She has also worked with storytellers from around the world in her 16 years with the Illinois Storytelling Festival, the Prairie Center Storytelling Festival, and at the National Storytelling Festival in 1998-2014.
+She has also worked with storytellers from around the world in her 16 years with the Illinois Storytelling Festival, the Prairie Center Storytelling Festival, and at the National Storytelling Festival in 1998-2016.
 Liz is a graduate of the Northwestern University Theatre Department.

-Will Lee (NIC) returns to Chicago Shakespeare Theater, where his sign-interpreting credits include: Short Shakespeare!
-Macbeth, As You Like It, The Taming of the Shrew, Short Shakespeare!
-The Comedy of Errors, Cymbeline, The Merry Wives of Windsor, The Winter’s Tale, and Hamlet.
-He has been interpreting for more than 23 years.
-He has taught interpreting and mentored new interpreters entering the field.
-Currently Will serves on the Board of Directors for the Illinois Registry of Interpreters for the Deaf, a membership organization of over 300 interpreters throughout the state of Illinois.
-He has interpreted various Shakespeare performances throughout the Midwest, including Henry V and Macbeth as well as interpreting for the National Storytelling Festival.
-Will enjoys the unique challenge that interpreting Shakespeare requires.
+Will Lee (NIC) returns to Chicago Shakespeare Theater, where his sign-interpreting credits include As You Like It, The Taming of the Shrew, Cymbeline, The Merry Wives of Windsor, The Winter’s Tale, Hamlet, and Short Shakespeare! productions of Macbeth and The Comedy of Errors.
+Professionally, Will has been interpreting for more than 25 years in a variety of settings.
+He has taught interpreting, mentored new interpreters entering the field and managed both interpreters and interpreting services.
+Currently Will serves as the President of the Board of Directors for the Illinois Registry of Interpreters for the Deaf, a membership organization of over 300 interpreters throughout the state of Illinois.
+In 2015, he was appointed by the Governor of Illinois to the State Interpreter Licensure Board.
+Will enjoys interpreting for performing arts, especially the unique challenge that interpreting Shakespeare requires.